Guilt Trip (song)

 "Guilt Trip" is a song by American hip hop recording artist Kanye West, from his sixth studio album Yeezus (2013).
 It was produced by West, Mike Dean, S1, with an additional production credit for Travis Scott and Ackeejuice Rockers for the samples of "Chief Rocka" by Lords of the Underground and "Blocka" by Pusha T featuring Popcaan and Travis Scott.
 The song's lyrics deal with looking back at a failed relationship, similar to fellow Yeezus track "Blood on the Leaves".
 West provides his vocals through rapping and singing through an Auto-Tune processor, reminiscent of his 2008 album 808s & Heartbreak.
 The song includes vocals from rapper Kid Cudi, who later expressed negative opinions about his feature due to his vocals being recorded years prior.

-Since release, "Guilt Trip" has received generally positive reviews from music critics, with multiple commenting on its melodic sound.
+Since release, "Guilt Trip" has received positive reviews from music critics, with multiple commenting on its melodic sound.
 The song charted at number 2 on the US Billboard Bubbling Under R&B/Hip-Hop Songs chart.
 West performed the song live on The Yeezus Tour in 2013.